tgres/tgres/README.md

 ### Current Status

+Feb 7 2018: This project is not actively maintained.
+You may find quite a bit of time-series wisdom here, but there are probably still a lot of bugs.

 Jul 5 2017: See this [status update](https://grisha.org/blog/2017/07/04/tgres-status-july-2017/)

 Jun 15 2017: Many big changes since March, most notably data point